illuscio-dev/islelib-py/zdocs/source/index.rst

 3. Re-format
 ------------

-Strict pep8 and black adherence, while useful in many ways to the organization, can be annoying and distracting to individual engineers.
-To help with this the islelib template comes with tools to re-format your code for you.
+Strict pep8 and Black adherence, while useful in many ways to the organization, can be annoying and distracting to individual engineers.
+To help with this, the islelib template comes with tools to re-format your code for you.

 To re-format your code, type: ::